YugabyteDB-Samples/yb-workload-simulator/README.md

 chmod 400 <name of your .pem file>
 ```

 You should have Yugabyte “stopped” on your local machine.
-If you followed the steps about you should restart node 2 by typing
+If you followed the steps above you should restart node 2 by typing
 ```
 ./bin/yb-ctl start_node 2
 ```